 Paintings Department: Repair of multiple complex tears

-This work, an untitled dream sequence or death scene, depicts a beleaguered pioneer having a hallucination: a cascade of beautiful women welcoming him to heaven.
+This work, an untitled dream sequence or death scene, depicts a beleaguered gold miner at the entrance of a brothel.
+He is dreaming of his immediate future, envisioning a cascade of beautiful women falling from the sky.
 It arrived in the Preservation Arts studio with multiple complex tears, some previously repaired and some open.
 These previous repairs and the embrittled canvas further complicated treatment, as it was prone to loss.
 Tears were stabilized and then carefully aligned by hand, using several methods of repair on the various tears including sutures and patches.
 The painting was then loose lined for further support, and the tear repairs filled and integrated.
 This composition, while consistent in theme with Cooper’s western oeuvre, is somewhat unique in the element of surrealism.
-The work is installed in our client’s saloon, where she entertains and where the bon vivant spirit of Cooper’s artwork lives on.
+Preservation Arts technicians delivered and installed the painting behind the billiard table in our client’s saloon, where she entertains and where the bon vivant spirit of Cooper’s artwork lives on.
+It was purchased from a bank auction, and our client later found an early photograph of the artwork installed behind a San Jose bar - perhaps payment for Cooper’s tab at the establishment?

 Before and after treatment.